ShoppingComp: Are LLMs Really Ready for Your Shopping Cart?: Data collection and verification

+\textbf{Step1: Question Collection.} We collect shopping questions from three complementary sources to reflect diverse and realistic consumer needs.

-\revise{\textit{Type 1 – Synthesized User Questions.} We derive user needs directly from real, currently sold products.
-Starting with items that feature rich specifications and high decision complexity, we extract key attributes such as capacity, power, and compatibility, and use them to construct multi-constraint shopping scenarios.
-LLMs generate natural-language queries expressing the underlying intent behind these attributes, which are then verified by human annotators for realism and coherence in the subsequent step.}
+\textit{Type 1 – Synthesized User Questions.} We begin by selecting real-world products with rich specifications and high decision complexity.
+Key attributes such as capacity, power, size, compatibility, and supported accessories are extracted to form structured requirement sets.
+Based on these attributes, LLM-based web agents generate natural-language shopping questions that express the underlying purchase intent behind the constraints.
+These synthesized questions are subsequently reviewed by human annotators to ensure realism, coherence, and consistency with real consumer expressions.